-Originally a farm house, Denbies was the symbol of the success of one Jonathan Tyers, owner of the famous Vauxhall Gardens in London.
-Originally called New Spring Gardens the pleasure gardens opened in 1661 but had since faded.
-Tyers took on the tenancy of the Gardens in 1728 and, with William Hogarth (the painter), revived their fortunes with a grand re-opening in 1732.
+Although once a farm house, Denbies became the symbol of the success of one Jonathan Tyers, owner of the famous Vauxhall Gardens in London.
+The pleasure gardens, originally called New Spring Gardens, opened in 1661 but had subsequently declined until Tyers took on the tenancy of the Gardens in 1728 and, with William Hogarth (the painter), revived their fortunes after a grand re-opening in 1732.
 The gardens attracted royal patronage, and with the music, illuminations, walks, pavilions and much-admired plantings, were immediately successful.
 They provided sufficient wealth that in 1754 Tyers bought a farm house in Surrey and rebuilt it as a gentleman's residence.

 Denbies was a modest, two-storey Georgian house sited at the top of a small ridge, looking out over the South Downs.
 However, the house was regarded as too small - G.F.
 Prosser, writing in the 1820s, described how 'the apartments, though not spacious, are convenient'*.